simplyedwin/tgc-codeinstitute-project-4/README.md

 During processing the payment by stripe with webhook enabled, the stripe webhook keeps responding back with a status code 302 even though payment_completed function was exempted from CSRF.
 It was found out the "login_required" decorator was added on the payment_completed function which caused the problem.

+- *** Not scrollable body *** <br>
+During processing the payment by stripe with webhook enabled, the stripe webhook keeps responding back with a status code 302 even though payment_completed function was exempted from CSRF.
+It was found out the "login_required" decorator was added on the payment_completed function which caused the problem.

 ## Deployment